MiltonSW/WeatherappGroup2/README.md

 # ESP32-S3-Template

 Welcome to the lab using the ESP32-S3 LilyGO!
+Hola

 This repository serves as a foundation for software engineering projects aimed at the ESP32 hardware.
 This document will guide you through the setup process and help you prepare to work with your ESP32 hardware.